openstack/oslo-specs/specs/juno/graduate-oslo-log.rst

     implementation to a private module to hide the global variables it uses.
   * Move :class:`WritableLogger` to a separate public module.
+  * Make the :mod:`local` module private (:mod:`_local`).
+We may move the module to another library in the future, but for now only the context and logging code uses it.

 Adoption Notes
 ==============